-The objective of this paper is to explore a labeling scheme for increasing binary trees as an alternative combinatorial interpretation of the (α,β) -Eulerian polynomials introduced by Carlitz and Scoville [2] as an extension of the bivariate Eulerian polynomials.
-A grammatical treatment of these polynomials has been given by Ji, where a labeling scheme for permutations is presented.
-Employing the grammatical calculus, Ji obtained (α,β) -extensions of the formulas of Petersen and Stembridge.
+The objective of this paper is to explore a labeling scheme for increasing binary trees as an alternative combinatorial interpretation of the (α, β) -Eulerian polynomials introduced by Carlitz and Scoville [2].
+A grammatical treatment of these polynomials has been given by Ji [6] via a labeling scheme for permutations.
+Employing the grammatical calculus, Ji obtained (α, β) -extensions of the formulas of Petersen and Stembridge.

-We begin with a combinatorial setting of the (α,β) -Eulerian polynomials in terms of increasing binary trees.
-Based on an equivalent definition of Ji relying on the number of left-to-right minima and the number of right-to-left minima of a permutation, we identify two special leaves of an increasing binary tree, called the a-leaf and the b-leaf.
+We begin with a combinatorial setting of the (α, β) -Eulerian polynomials in terms of increasing binary trees.
+Based on an equivalent definition of Ji relying on the number of left-to-right minima and the number of right-to-left minima of a permutation, we observe that two particular leaves of an increasing binary tree, called the a-leaf and the b-leaf, play a special role.
 Then we move on to define the α -vertices and the β -vertices, and add the α -labels and the β -labels to certain internal vertices, while adopting the (x, y)-labeling for the leaves, as given in [3] for the bivariate Eulerian polynomials.

-Observe that the two special leaves (the a-leaf and the b-leaf) can be considered as two poles to stretch a binary tree aligned on a horizontal line, which is reminiscent of the decomposition of a doubly rooted tree into a linear order of rooted trees in Joyal's proof of Cayley's formula [11].
+In fact, the two special leaves (the a-leaf and the b-leaf) can be considered as two poles to stretch a binary tree aligned on a horizontal line, which is reminiscent of the decomposition of a doubly rooted tree into a linear order of rooted trees in Joyal's proof of Cayley's formula [8].
 More precisely, with these two special vertices at disposal, an increasing binary tree can be decomposed into a forest of planted increasing binary trees.
 Such a decomposition gives rise to a combinatorial interpretation of the γ -coefficients of the α -Eulerian polynomials in terms of forests of planted 0-1-2-plane trees.
-An interpretation in the permutation setting has been given by Ji-Lin [10] by devising a group action.
+An interpretation in the permutation setting has been given by Ji-Lin [7] by devising a group action.

-The idea of the labeling scheme for the (α,β) -Eulerian polynomials can be adapted to a grammar of Dumont related to the derangement polynomials.
-In this setting, we are led to a combinatorial interpretation of the γ -coefficients of the derangement polynomials and the q-derangement polynomials (with respect to the number of cycles), in terms of forests of planted increasing 0-1-2-plane trees, where the exponents of q are connected with the number components of a forest.
-This topic has been extensively studied, see, for example, [12]-[14], [16]-[18].
+The idea of the labeling scheme for the (α, β) -Eulerian polynomials can be adapted to a grammar of Dumont related to the derangement polynomials.
+In this setting, we are led to a combinatorial interpretation of the γ -coefficients of the derangement polynomials and the q-derangement polynomials (with respect to the number of cycles), in terms of forests of planted increasing 0-1-2-plane trees, where the exponents of q are connected with the number of components of a forest.
+This topic has been extensively studied, see, for example, [9-15].